anezgabriel/letters-game/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.

+## View this project

+This project was deployed and can be viewed over at https://anezgabriel-letters-game.netlify.app/

 ## How to run the project

 In the project directory, run the following commands: